Morong, Bataan: Economic zone developments

 The Bataan Technology Park (informally called the "Technopark") is the main zone of the Morong Special Economic Zone (MSEZ), established in March 1997 after a previous ecozone which was established under the 1992 Bases Conversion and Development Act.
+Aside from Bataan Technology Park, parts of the municipality are also covered by Subic Special Economic and Freeport Zone under Subic Bay Metropolitan Authority (SBMA).